Motivic Realizations of Singularity Categories and Vanishing Cycles: Motivic Realizations of dg-categories

-Let again $S=\Spec \,A$ be any affine base scheme.
 By \cite{ MR3281141} we have a symmetric monoidal $\s$-category $\rmSH_S^\otimes$, which is an $\s$-categorical version of Morel-Voevodsky's stable homotopy category of schemes over $S$ \cite{voevodsky-morel}.
-We let $\rmSm_S$ be the category of smooth and affine schemes over $S$.
+We let $\rmSm_S$ be the category of smooth schemes over $S$.
 It is a symmetric monoidal category for the cartesian product.
 By definition, $\rmSH_S$ is a presentable stable symmetric monoidal $\s$-category together with a symmetric monoidal $\s$-functor

 universal with respect to the following properties (see \cite[Cor.
 1.2]{MR3281141}) :

 \begin{enumerate}